thankscitizen/opentdf/examples/python-tutorial/encrypt/README.md

-# TDF3SDK encrypt python tutorial
+# OpenTDF encrypt python tutorial

-Now that the tdf3 SDK knows you’re Alice, you can protect your first piece of data.
+Now that OpenTDF knows you’re Alice, you can protect your first piece of data.

 ## Encryption Basics